• Skip to primary navigation

 Instructions

-Start by soaking moong dal and rice.
+Soak moong dal and rice separately in plenty of water.
 Soaking time will vary depending on the type of mung beans you choose.

 • whole moong dal = 4~6 hours